 Perched above a rocky outcrop on the West Coast of Canada’s Vancouver Island sits one of the most unique hotels in the country.
-Set among tall fir trees and overlooking a rugged coastline, the Black Rock Resort is about as West Coast as you can get in Canada, and I got to experience it all first hand.
+Set among tall fir trees and overlooking a rugged coastline, the Black Rock Resort is about as West Coast as you can get in Canada, and I got to experience it all firsthand.

 Where is the Black Rock Resort Located?

-Along the way, you will pass notable stops and highlights including Qualicum Beach, Coombs Old Country Market (famous for their goats on the roof), and the incredibly tall trees in Cathedral Grove.
+Along the way, you will pass notable stops and highlights, including Qualicum Beach, Coombs Old Country Market (famous for their goats on the roof), and the incredibly tall trees in Cathedral Grove.

 Note: At the time of writing this, there is a short stretch on Highway 4 that is under heavy construction.
 To allow for blasting, the road is often closed at scheduled times.
 Please consult the Tofino Tourism page for the latest details.